justinmklam/personal-blog/content/posts/2026/02/beginners-guide-split-keyboards/index.md

 ### What About Using a Non-QWERTY Layout?
 Some choose to also change to an alternative layout like Dvorak, Colemak or other, since QWERTY is not designed with ergonomics in mind.
 However, learning a new layout requires even more time, and I personally haven’t gone down this route since the benefits of a column stagger and split keyboard are sufficient enough for me (and I reckon most people as well).

 However, if you're curious to learn more, there are many other layouts aside from the popular Dvorak layout, which each have their own advantages depending on the metrics important to you (e.g. [same-finger bigrams (SFBs)](https://getreuer.info/posts/keyboards/glossary/index.html#same-finger-bigram-sfb), [lateral stretch bigrams (LSBs)](https://getreuer.info/posts/keyboards/glossary/index.html#lateral-stretch-bigram-lsb), [scissors](https://getreuer.info/posts/keyboards/glossary/index.html#scissor), [redirects](https://getreuer.info/posts/keyboards/glossary/index.html#redirect), [rolls](https://getreuer.info/posts/keyboards/glossary/index.html#roll), etc.).
+More information can be found in the [https://layouts.wiki](https://layouts.wiki/) or [r/KeyboardLayouts](https://www.reddit.com/r/KeyboardLayouts/?screen_view_count=4).

 ![Comparison table of different metrics.](keymap-alt-layout-compraison.png "Pascal Getreuer|https://getreuer.info/posts/keyboards/alt-layouts/index.html")
 ## How Do I Choose?